10 attractions within 10 minutes of the Montréal Convention Centre

 Toqué

 The massive kaleidoscope wall is made up of 332 coloured glass panels and 58 clear glass panels.
-The creation, entitled TransLucide, represents the purpose of the convention centre as a place where different points of view converge.
+The creation, entitled TransLucide, represents the purpose of the Montréal Convention Centre, aka the Palais des congrès de Montréal, as a place where different points of view converge.
 No trip to Montréal is complete without a snapshot in front of this iconic installation.

 Chinatown

 Dim sum, anyone?
-Although modest-sized, Montréal’s bustling Chinatown offers a delicious “getaway” just a hop and skip from the Palais.
+Although modest-sized, Montréal’s bustling Chinatown offers a delicious “getaway” just a hop and skip from the Palais des congrès de Montréal.
 Roam the pedestrian-friendly streets chock full of restaurants, Asian markets, and grocery stores, shops to buy herbs, natural medicines, and even martial arts accessories.

 Brasserie 701 (in the Place d’Armes Hotel)

-If you’re looking for a chic spot to kick back with a cocktail, consider this upscale brasserie and watering hole.
+If you’re looking for a chic spot to kick back with a cocktail, consider this upscale brasserie.
 The Brasserie 701 menu is “modern bistro cuisine” and features tasty items to go with whatever you are sipping.
 With its high ceilings, airy spaces, and elegant furniture, this is a swanky yet unpretentious place to relax and mingle.

 Cité Mémoire